 ARE THERE SIDE EFFECTS?

-No. Because neurofeedback is a fully natural learning process, in the almost 50 years it`s been in public use, no side effects have been reported.
 Neurofeedback has few side effects when administered properly.
 The most common side effects of neurofeedback include improved sleep, more awareness of dreams, feeling calmer, feeling more energy, and feeling more focused.
-Training with neurofeedback can occasionally result in an adverse response that temporary increases symptoms which are typically associated with relaxation and calming of the central nervous system such as fatigue, headache, lightheadedness, dizziness, irritability, moodiness, weeping, insomnia, agitation, difficulties with focus and anxiety.
-These potential reactions may occur during or right after a neurofeedback session are temporary and typically only last for 24 to 48 hours.
-Once clients become more relaxed and aware, they tend integrate past emotional issues and these symptoms subside.
+Training with neurofeedback can occasionally result in an adverse response that temporarily increases symptoms that are typically associated with relaxation and calming of the central nervous system such as fatigue, headache, lightheadedness, dizziness, irritability, moodiness, weeping, insomnia, agitation, difficulties with focus and anxiety.
+These potential reactions that may occur during or right after a neurofeedback session are temporary and typically only last for 24 to 48 hours.
+Once clients become more relaxed and aware, they tend to integrate past emotional issues and these symptoms subside.
 It is also possible that you might fall asleep during or after neurofeedback sessions.

 HOW MUCH RESEARCH IS THERE ON NEUROFEEDBACK?

 Neurofeedback has been around for decades.
-To date there are thousands of studies, with more being published every day.
-Visit our research page for a list of studies, and information you can use to do more extensive reading if you desire.
+To date, there are thousands of studies, with more being published every day.
+Visit our research page for a list of studies, and information you can use to do a more extensive reading if you desire.

 Are you ready to feel better?